ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

 \section spec_execptionHandling_high_level_implmentation B. Implementation

+\subsection spec_execptionHandling_high_level_implmentation_TransferElement B.0 Requirements to the DeviceAccess TransferElement
+Note: This section should be integrated into the TransferElement specification and then removed here.
+Requirements which are already met by the TransferElement specifciation are not mentioned here.

+- 0.1 readAsync() may only be called if AccessMode::wait_for_new_data is set.
+It will throw a ChimeraTK::logic_error otherwise.
+- 0.2 If AccessMode::wait_for_new_data is set, the TransferFuture is initialised in the constructor.
+All read implementations except readLatest() are then using always the TransferFuture.
+- 0.3 readLatest() never uses the TransferFuture.
+Its implementation is identical to the one read implementation when AccessMode::wait_for_new_data is not set.
+- 0.4 readTransferAsync() and doReadTransferAsync() are obsolete and hence removed from the interface.
+- 0.5 readAsync() always returns the same TransferFuture in subsequent calls.
+- 0.6 TransferFuture::wait() and TransferFuture::hasNewData(), as well as ReadAnyGroup::waitAny(), call TransferElement::preRead() at the beginning (keep in mind that extra calls to preRead() are ignored) before the transferFutureWaitCallback is called.
+This makes sure that preRead() and postRead() are always called in pairs.
+- 0.7 Due to the nature of asynchronous transfers, backends must not expect preRead() to be called before new data arrives and is filled into the cppext::future_queue.
+Hence, doPreRead() of asynchronous accessor implementations will usually be empty.
+The call to preRead() is still necessary also for asynchronous transfers, since decorators might have important tasks to be done there.
+- 0.8 There is no need to call readAsync() for each read transfer again.
+If the TransferFuture has been obtained once it can simply be used over and over again.
+Hence, readAsync() will just return the TransferFuture (which had been created in the constructor already) only.
+It does not call preRead() - this is done by the TransferFuture (see 0.6), and it doesn't have any side effects.
+(Maybe it should be renamed into getTransferFuture()).

 \subsection spec_execptionHandling_high_level_implmentation_decorator B.1 ExceptionHandlingDecorator

 A so-called ExceptionHandlingDecorator is placed around all device register accessors (used in ApplicationModules and FanOuts).
 It is responsible for catching the exceptions and implementing most of the behavior described in A.2.